Michael E. Long: At Sage-JCA

 From 1986-1990, Long served as assistant at Sage Junior College of Albany to Bill Toomey.
 Toomey left JCA after the 1989/1990 season, and Long took over as head coach.
 Over his first three years at JCA, the team went 42–37.
 The two years that followed were highly successful.
 His team would go 23–7 in 1993/94 and 19–9 in 1994/95, led by Chad Thomas, who would later go on to start at the University of Rhode Island.
 Thomas still holds many season and career records at JCA, including career points with 1,229, single season points with 638, career steals with 230, single season steals with 121, and highest scoring average with 23.6 points per contest.

-After the 1998/99 season, the school made the jump down from NJCAA Division I to NJCAA Division II.
+After the 1998/99 season, the school entered the NJCAA Division II.
 The decision to switch was a good one as the team finished as the #1 seed for the Region 3 tournament in 1999/00 and went 19–9 in 2000/01 and advanced to the semi-finals of the NJCAA Division II Region III tournament.
 At one point during the season, the Sabres were ranked as high as #15 in the nation.

 The 2001/2002 season was the most successful season the school, and Long, ever had.
 The team went 27-4, losing all four games by no more than seven points, again advancing to the NJCAA Division II Region III tournament, and winning Long Region III Coach Of The Year award.
 The team was nationally ranked the whole season, reaching #8 at its highest point.

 The school disbanded all of its athletic programs after the 2002/2003 season, one in which Long guided his team to a 19–9 record and a finish in the semi-finals of the NJCAA Division II Region III tournament.
 Long finished his 13-year career at JCA with a 222–142 record and numerous post season appearances.

 The transition

-Following his career at JCA, Long went to Christian Brothers Academy to help out with the varsity boys basketball team.
-During his three years as the defensive supervisor, the team was one of the best defensive teams in the state, winning three consecutive Section II titles and finishing in the NYS semi-finals two of those three years.
+Following his career at JCA, Long went to Christian Brothers Academy in Albany, New York) to help out with the varsity boys basketball team.
+During his three years as an assistant coach and primary defensive coordinator, the team was one of the best defensive teams in the state, winning three consecutive Section II titles and finishing in the NYS semi-finals two of those three years.

 A return home

-In the summer of 2006, Long was offered to go back to Saint Rose as an assistant under former player Brian Beaury.
+In the summer of 2006, Long was asked to go back to Saint Rose as an assistant under former player Brian Beaury.
 Long accepted and became the interim head coach in December, when Beaury was forced to take a medical leave.
 At the time, the team was 2-2.
 Long guided the team to a 19-8 record, 17-6 with Long as head coach, before Beaury came back to direct Saint Rose through the Northeast-10 conference tournament and into the NCAA's.